-NASHVILLE, TN (WLAF) – As of Saturday afternoon, the number of PCR positive tests for COVID-19 during the pandemic according to the Tennessee Department of Health is 53, and that includes 48 (up four from Friday) cases confirmed and probable.
-Of the cases, 32 of those patients have recovered while 15 patients are recovering and one patient has died.
-Results through Saturday from 2,800 COVID-19 tests in Campbell County have come back negative.
+NASHVILLE, TN (WLAF) – As of Thursday afternoon, the number of PCR positive tests for COVID-19 during the pandemic according to the Tennessee Department of Health is 72, and that includes 65 cases confirmed and probable (three more cases than on Wednesday).
+Of the cases, 37 of those patients have recovered while 27 patients (two more than Wednesday) are recovering and one patient has died.
+Results through Thursday from 3,050 COVID-19 tests in Campbell County have come back negative.

 Further down this page is an explanation on Tennessee’s new reporting system on COVID-19 cases and deaths.
 The new reporting began on Friday, June 12, 2020.

-Across Tennessee, the Tennessee Department of Health reports 637 people have died from complications due to the Coronavirus as of Saturday afternoon.
-That’s four more deaths since Friday.
-Additionally, 2,860 patients have been hospitalized.
+Across Tennessee, the Tennessee Department of Health reports 710 people have died from complications due to the Coronavirus as of Thursday afternoon.
+That’s 25 more deaths since Wednesday.
+Additionally, 3,088 patients have been hospitalized.

-As of Saturday afternoon’s report, 50,140 tests ( up 1,428 from Friday) have come back positive for the virus out of 878,230 tests.
-The number of patients who have recovered from the virus totals 30,043.
+As of Thursday afternoon’s report, 57,591 tests (up 1,605 from Wednesday) have come back positive for the virus out of 972,276 tests.
+The number of patients who have recovered from the virus totals 33,609.

 NEW REPORTING PROCEDURE FROM THE TENNESSEE DEPARTMENT OF HEALTH: